youkkka/big-data-challenge/README.md

 Word count can run but does not output any results in console due to output mode (for aggregated queries it is either "complete" or "update" which cannot be printed ad-hoc as opposed to "append").
 To get printed results and not a silent spark node, I decided to print dataframe with words.

 Also, at the moment printed results contain not only "apple" and "orange" but some noise such as "apple'},"id":{..."
 It is due to specific string format of kafka data and split parameters.
-It was not instantly srtraightforward how to split the data using several symbols and I put on low-priority.
+It was not instantly srtraightforward how to split the data using several symbols and I put it on low-priority.